-- Form of remuneration: Cash - 2 Performance evaluation period: Approximately three years - 3 Performance evaluation and method for determining remuneration
+- Form of remuneration: Cash

+- 2 Performance evaluation period: Approximately three years

+- Open section in the section of th

 With the objectives of creating an incentive to work for sustainable growth and of promoting the further sharing of value with shareholders, the amount of phantom stock remuneration varies depending on the share price and on an indicator based on the Company's total shareholder return (TSR) ranking relative to five peer companies.
 The base amount by position and the final remuneration amount are determined by the Remuneration Committee.